Understanding investment risks: A comprehensive guide

-Navigating the investment landscape can be a daunting task, especially when considering the various investment risks involved.
-For beginners, understanding these investment risks is crucial for safeguarding your investments and achieving your long-term financial goals.
+Navigating this can be a daunting task, especially when considering the various investment risks for beginners

 In this comprehensive guide, we’ll demystify the different types of investment risks, explain their potential impact on your portfolio, and provide practical strategies to mitigate them, focusing on the balance between risk and return in investing.